djrumala/djrumala/README.md

 ### 🕵️‍♀️ Side Research/Project
 - 🔮 <a href="https://djrumala.github.io/publications/how-you-split-matters" target="blank">How You Split Matters</a> [Fairness in AI]
   - Beyond my PhD research on advancing deep learning techniques for brain MRI analysis, I took the initiative to independently explore the study of data leakage and splitting strategies within the context of longitudinal data.
-This interest came from a mistake I made during one of my PhD experiments.
-I realized the importance of fairness and avoiding such biases after noticing a lack of attention to them in AI research in my region, where the focus is often on achieving SOTA results instead.
+I realized the importance of fairness and avoiding such biases after noticing a lack of attention to them in my region.
 - 🛠️ <a href="https://github.com/djrumala/ADNI-processing" target="blank">ADNI-processing</a> [Open Science & Reproducibility]
   - A structured, reproducible pipeline for preprocessing ADNI MRI data, including DICOM-to-NIfTI conversion, subject organization, and batch processing with SPM.
 Designed for scalability and ease of use in neuroimaging research.